sahil9001/dvm-backend-training/OOP_101/Shivanshu/README.md

 ### Running the game:

-Now, save the two files 'Facts.xlsx' and 'Fruity.py' on your computer **in the same folder/directory.** Now open your terminal and navigate to the that directory.
+Now, save the two files 'Facts.xlsx' and 'Fruity.py' on your computer **in the same folder/directory.** Now open your terminal and navigate to that directory.
 The command for going to the directory for the ubuntu terminal looks like this:

 > cd home/user/directory